Salesman at Adendorff Machinery Mart - IT-Online

-A fantastic opportunity is now open for a dynamic individual interested in a successful career involving the sale of Tools and Machinery within our highly successful Cape Town Branch.
+A fantastic opportunity is now open for a dynamic individual interested in a successful career involving the sale of Tools and Machinery within our highly successful Alberton Branch.
 The ideal candidate will be a confident individual who is reliable and honest and able to function as a team player.

 Our environment suits a candidate with strong work ethic, practical problem-solving abilities and a technical aptitude.
 We place a high value on confident individuals who can add value to our sales team and will be expected to fulfil other duties allocated to you.